akeit0/csharp-markup-extension/README.md

 ## Limitation

 - It is not a Roslyn extension, so IDE features must be implemented from scratch.
-- Unlike Razor, official ExternalAccess is not provided, so the workspace cannot be shared (cannot co-host).
+- Unlike Razor, official ExternalAccess is not provided from Roslyn, so the workspace cannot be shared with normal C# (cannot co-host).

 ## LICENSE